brandondjango/CS1632_Summer/deliverables/2/deliverable2.md

 You should turn in a title page with:
 * Your name
 * The URL of your code and tests on GitHub or a similar repository
-* The title "CS 1632 - DELIVERABLE 2: Unit Testing and Code Coverage"
+* The title "CS 1632 - DELIVERABLE 2: Unit Testing"

 Add a short ( < 1 page ) description of issues you faced when writing this code and tests.
 If any tests you wrote fail, they should be included here, along with why you think that they are failing.

 After this, ON A SEPARATE PAGE, include a screen shot of the executed unit tests.
 Note that not all tests have to pass!
 However, if a test doesn't pass, it should be included in the concerns section above.

-ON A SEPARATE PAGE, include either a screenshot or output from a code coverage tool of your tests and the object they cover.

 There is no need to print out the code.
 It should be on GitHub (or GitLab) BY THE BEGINNING OF CLASS.